mechrgui/fitness-tracker/README.md

 ## 📁 Project Structure
 - `index.html` - The main HTML structure of the app
 - `style.css` - Custom styling for the app
-- `script.js` - JavaScript to manage workout progress and user interactions
+- `script.js` - JavaScript to manage workout progress, gender selection, and toggle workout plans

 ## 🔧 Installation
 To run this project locally: